-Homework: Homework assignments will be frequent.
-The homework problems for each Lesson are divided into 2 parts, an easier Part A and a harder Part B(Part B will have a later due date and/or time), for example Lesson 1 from Monday August 22 will have HW1A and HW1B, Lesson 2 will have HW2A and HW2B.
+Homework: Homework assignments will normally be due at 7:59AM, the day of the next lesson/lecture.
 Homework due dates and times will appear in LON-CAPA.
-The four lowest homework scores will be dropped at the end of the semester.
-If you are not able to complete your homework on time and have extenuating circumstances with valid supporting documents, please communicate with your instructor.
+The three lowest homework scores will be dropped at the end of the semester.
+If you are not able to complete your homework on time and have extenuating circumstances with valid supporting documents, please communicate with your instructor, the Course Coordinator(Owen Davis davisok@purdue.edu).